 Machinery and Equipment.
 Cuba has lost most of the capacity for the production of machinery and equipment.
 Generally speaking, the production of complex machinery and equipment in Cuba would be economically unviable in view of the small domestic market, the lack of locally-available inputs, and the absence of relevant skills.
 However, there is a broad range of simple capital goods such as tanks, bins, vats, reinforcing bar, and custom-built one-off sheet-iron products could be viable because transport costs are high and small production volumes are the norm.

 Electric and Electronic Equipment.
 The assembly of some electric or electronic products occurs now in a minor way and could perhaps be expanded.
 However, virtually all of the components have to be imported so that domestic value added is limited.
 Again, competition from abroad is difficult to overcome.
-However countries like On the other hand, China could locate some assembly operations in Mariel if the tax arrangements are considered to be sufficiently generous.
+However countries like China could locate some assembly operations in Mariel if the tax arrangements are considered to be sufficiently generous.

 The Mariel Export Processing Zone (EPZ).
 The Mariel EPZ creates some new possibilities for Cuba.
 It is possible that China Brazil, the United States and other countries could establish assembly, light fabrication or bulk-breaking activities in the EPZ.
 This is certainly the purpose of the generous tax treatment provided to foreign investors which includes